wrungel/smart-route/server/README.md

-message-manager
+smart-route
 =====================

 What is it?
 -----------

-This is your project!
+This is smart-route JEE6 project!
 It is a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on JBoss Enterprise Application Platform 6 or JBoss AS 7.1.

 This project is setup to allow you to create a compliant Java EE 6 application using JSF 2.0, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
 It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java.